-Expense ratio of a mutual fund scheme refers to the annual fee charged by the mutual fund house to the investors of the scheme for the management of the scheme.
+The expense ratio of a mutual fund scheme refers to the annual fee charged by a mutual fund house to the investors for the management of the scheme.
 It is calculated by dividing a mutual fund scheme’s total expenses by the value of assets under its management (AUM).

-As per the Securities and Exchange Board of India (SEBI), the fund houses can charge total expense ratio (TER) subject to the following maximum limits:
+As per the capital market regulator, SEBI (Securities and Exchange Board of India), fund houses can charge Total Expense Ratio (TER), subject to the following maximum limits:

 Expense Ratio is inversely related to the AUM of the fund.
-When the value of a funds’ assets is small, the expense ratio is higher to enable the management to meet the fund expenses from a smaller asset base.
+When the value of a funds’ assets is small, the expense ratio is higher such that the management meets the fund expenses from a smaller asset base.
 Whereas, when the asset value of a fund is huge, the expense ratio is comparatively lower as the expenses get distributed across a wider asset base.
-However note that the total expense ratio cap, as laid down by SEBI also falls with increasing AUM.

-However, SEBI allows fund houses an extra 30 basis points (0.30%) in expense ratio over and above the above mentioned maximum limits for selling in beyond top 30 cities if 30% or more of new inflows come from beyond the top 30 cities.
+However, SEBI allows fund houses an extra of 30 basis points (0.30%) in expense ratio over and above the mentioned maximum limits for selling in beyond top 30 cities, only if 30% or more of new inflows come from beyond the top 30 cities.
 This is done to widen the penetration of the mutual funds in tier 2 and tier 3 cities.

-Fund houses are also allowed to charge 5 basis points (0.05%) of AUM over and above the maximum expense ratio limits in lieu of an exit fee, wherein exit load is levied or is applicable.
-However, AMCs are not allowed to charge expense ratio in lieu of exit load for close-ended schemes.
+Fund houses are also allowed to charge 5 basis points (0.05%) of AUM over and above the maximum expense ratio limits instead of an exit fee, wherein exit load is levied or is applicable.
+However, AMCs are not allowed to charge the expense ratio instead of exit load for close-ended schemes.

 Expense Ratio of Index Funds, ETFs, and Fund of Funds (FoFs)

-Exchange Traded Funds (ETFs): ETF is a type of fund which passively invests in stocks, bonds or commodities, usually tracking an Index like the Nifty 50 or the Nasdaq 100 (for instance, Motilal Oswal Nasdaq 100).
-An ETF is traded on stock exchanges similar to stocks and you need a demat and trading account to invest in it.
+Exchange-Traded Funds (ETFs): ETF is a type of fund which passively invests in stocks, bonds or commodities, usually tracking an Index like the Nifty 50 or the Nasdaq 100 (for instance, Motilal Oswal Nasdaq 100).
+An ETF is traded on stock exchanges just like stocks.
+One must have a Demat and trading account to invest in it.
 In case of an ordinary mutual fund, you can directly buy units from the fund house, without going to a stock exchange.
-An ETF is a passive instrument (not actively managed) and hence tends to feature a significantly lower expense ratio as compared to mutual funds.
+An ETF is a passive instrument (not actively managed) and hence, tends to feature a significantly lower expense ratio as compared to mutual funds.

 Expense Ratio of Direct vs Regular Mutual Fund Schemes

 Mutual fund schemes come in two plans- direct plan and regular plan.
-The only difference between the two is that in case of a regular plan your asset management company (AMC) or mutual fund house does pay a commission to your broker as distribution expenses or transaction fee out of your investment, whereas in case of a direct plan, no such commission is paid.
-Instead, in case of direct plans the commission is added to your investment balance, thereby reducing the expense ratio of your mutual fund scheme and increasing your return over the long-term.
+The only difference between the two is that in case of a regular plan, your asset management company (AMC) or mutual fund house does pay a commission to a broker or agent as distribution expenses or transaction fee out of your investment, whereas in case of a direct plan, no such commission is paid.

-Thus, direct mutual fund plans have a lower expense ratio that the regular mutual fund schemes.
+Thus, direct mutual fund plans have a lower expense ratio than that of the regular mutual fund schemes.